-All 172 Journey Songs Ranked Worst to Best
+All 173 Journey Songs Ranked Worst to Best

 Arnel Pineda came bursting out of the gates with the opening track on his first Journey studio effort, singing with power to spare.
 Kevin Shirley, back for his third Journey album after 1996's Trial by Fire and 2001's Arrival, turns everything up around Pineda – in particular Schon.

 The cool interplay between Schon and quickly departed co-founding rhythm guitarist George Tickner is perhaps best showcased on this composition by Rolie and Valory.
-Tickner was credited with two subsequent songwriting credits for 1976's Look Into the Future, but was already gone by the time it was released.
+Tickner was given two subsequent songwriting credits for 1976's Look Into the Future, but was already gone by the time it was released.

 No. 89.
 "Natural Thing," B-side of "Don't Stop Believin'" (1981)